-Dr. Warner is a professor of medicine at the University of Toronto and a staff medical oncologist at the Odette Cancer Centre at Sunnybrook Health Sciences Centre since 1993.
+Dr. Warner is a professor of medicine at the University of Toronto and a staff medical oncologist at the Odette Cancer Centre at Sunnybrook since 1993.
 Her practice and research is devoted to breast cancer.
 In 1994, she created a program for hereditary breast and ovarian cancer patients, which introduced genetic counselling and testing to the Odette Cancer Centre.
-Since 1997, she has led a study to explore the role of magnetic resonance imaging (MRI) in screening women with an inherited predisposition to develop breast cancer.
-This research helped make annual MRI surveillance the standard of care for this very high-risk population and led to the development of the high risk Ontario breast screening program.
-Since 2011, the program has offered annual MRI and mammography to women at very high risk for breast cancer between ages 30 and 70.
+Since 1997 she has led a study to explore the role of MRI in screening women with an inherited predisposition to develop breast cancer.
+This research helped make annual MRI surveillance the standard of care for this very high-risk population and led to the development of the high-risk Ontario breast screening program.
+Since 2011 the program has offered annual MRI and mammography to women at very high risk for breast cancer between ages 30 and 70.

 Research ProfileShow/hide details